Blackangoo/Security/security23_as1/readme.txt

         python3 main.py symmetric --mode ecb --operation encrypt --input tests/image.jpg --output tests/encrypted_image.jpg --passphrase mysecretpassword

         For more examples, just look at what's inside the Examples.txt inside the tests folder.

+    If you want to generate a new asymmetric keypairs (WARNING IT WILL ERASE THE OLD KEYPAIRS): python3 main.py asymmetric-keypairs